ysndr/MSc-Thesis/chapter/methodology.md

 #### Linearizer

-The heart of the linearization the `Linearizer` trait as defined in [@lst:nls-linearizer-trait].
+The heart of the linearization is the `Linearizer` trait as defined in [@lst:nls-linearizer-trait].
 The `Linearizer` lives in parallel to the `Linearization`.
 Its methods modify a shared reference to a `Building` `Linearization`.